vbajs/better-mpv-config/README.md

      - acme-0.5x is used as the only shader for 4K to ease downscaling
      - SSimSuperRes is now used instead of FSRCNNX
      - disable motion interpolation
+     - disable autoplay (inherited from base repo's v3 config)
+     - use max quality for HLS streams (inherited from base repo's v3 config)
+     - force videos to be seekable (inherited from base repo's v3 config)
+     - prefetch playlists (inherited from base repo's v3 config)
      - adds keybinds (See [Keybinds](https://github.com/vbajs/better-mpv-config#keybinds) for more info)

 This fork was made to ease performace at the trade of slightly decreased visuals, it was tested on a Ryzen 5 3500U APU that uses Vega 8 graphics is outputting to a 1080p display.